ToontjeM/ragdemo/README.md

 Conda already installed Postgres when you were installing pgvector and PL/Python, so nothing to install here.

 Make sure any existing instances of Postgres are stopped.
 If you cannot stop those instances, make sure you are running this Postgres on a separate port.
-- Create a directory for your database `db`and run `initdb -D db`, then start the database using `pg_ctl -D mylocal_db -l logfile start`.
+- Create a directory for your database `db`and run `initdb -D db`, then start the database using `pg_ctl -D db -l logfile start`.

 Postgres is now running under your OS $USER.
 Feel free to create a user for this demo.
 I created the standard user `postgres` for this.
 - Connect to your Postgres instance and set up a new database in Postgres using `CREATE DATABASE ragdemo;`